rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 * 4 Images per product
 * If we're making collections pages, which we should, a link to the collection page for each product should be on the product page. like "View Collection" or something.

+* [DONE]     TONIGHT(2014-05-06): Think over other options as to why this is not working.
+Perhaps a little break from the code will give me a fresh view on the issue.
+This often helps.
 * [DONE]     Merge retro branch (working add-to-cart code) with the develop branch (who's add-to-cart code is broken).
 The develop branch has further work of styling, but this is the purpose of GIT, so that different work can be done, and synced later.
 * [DONE]     Create Main Category Pages (As they are noted on the design)
 * [FIXED]    Finalize and Normalize canonicalization of category / product links (also fixed canonical link (html element), which is readable by google, so the lineage of the site should be good now.
 (SEO Win)